Azure/autorest.typescript/packages/autorest.typescript/test/rlcIntegration/generated/bodyFormDataRest/README.md

 ### Install the `@msinternal/body-formdata-rest` package

-Install the BodyFormData client REST client library for JavaScript with `npm`:
+Install the BodyFormData REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/body-formdata-rest
 ```

-### Create and authenticate a `BodyFormData`
+### Create and authenticate a `BodyFormDataClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the